 Contributed by- Dr. Pooja Chaudhary

-Have we all have not dismissed fever as nothing?
-Fever is a term used for high temperature of the body.
+Almost all of us make the terrible mistake of dismissing fever as nothing.
+Fever is a term used for the high temperature of the body.
 Did you know that fever is not an illness but a symptom of some underlying health issue?
-Fever simply is a way in which our body fights against the bacterial or viral infection.
+Fever is a way in which our body fights against bacterial or viral infection.

-Viral fever is one of the most common form of fever.
-Seasonal change marks the outbreak of viral infections, making most of us it’s victim.
-Viral fever is transmission of infection by virus or small infectious agents.
-In most cases it gets really difficult to distinguish the cause behind the fever.
-Understanding all a bout viral fever can help in diagnosis and protecting health.
+Viral fever is one of the most common forms of fever.
+The seasonal change marks the outbreak of viral infections, making most of us it’s victim.
+Viral fever is the transmission of infection by viruses or small infectious agents.
+In most cases, it gets really difficult to distinguish the cause behind the fever.
+Understanding all about viral fever can help in diagnosis and protecting health.

 Viral Fever- Know All About It

-It refers to a form of viral infection that is caused by an increase in the average body temperature.
+Viral fever refers to any fever caused by underlying viral illnesses.
+It is characterized by a rise in normal body temperature.
 Low immunity levels among the kids and old people makes them much more susceptible to viral fever.
 It is seldom a cause for concern if diagnosed correctly and timely.
-It is tricky to differentiate between bacterial and viral infection, as both share the typical symptoms.
+It is tricky to differentiate between bacterial and viral infections, as both share the typical symptoms.

 Causes Of Viral Fever

-- Viral Infection that causes the common cold, an upper respiratory tract infection.
-It is the most common infectious and contagious diseases.
-This infection leads to viral fever temperature
+- Viral Infection that causes the common cold and upper respiratory tract infection is the most common and contagious condition that leads to viral fever or high temperature

-- Viral fever is highly infectious and can transfer through cough, sneeze, droplet infection easily
+- Viral fever is highly infectious and can transfer through cough, sneeze and droplet infection

-- Insects like mosquitoes can acts as carrier for infections that cause viral fever
+- Insects like mosquitoes act as a carrier for infections that cause viral fever

 - Stomach infections can also cause fever